BTU-EnerEcon/IDiNA/README.md

 1) the data for the model, which are stored in the "data_case33" xlsx file and the including the:
   - the solar PV capacity factor
   - the electricity day-ahead price time series
+  - the nodal demand time series
 2) the power flows and voltage levels generated in the previous step
-  - the data for our study are uploaded at ZENONDO.
-URL:
 3) the data of the sensitivity factors, nominal voltage level and maximum thermal line carrying capacity (File: "AC_IEEE_Case_Study.gdx")

 ## Case Study